sbslee/fuc/doc/API.md

 The `DataFrame` module provides a suite of tools to work with text files.

-## VCFResult.py
+## VcfFrame.py

-The `VCFResult` module provides a suite of tools to work with VCF files.
+The `VcfFrame` module provides a suite of tools to work with VCF files.

 ## BEDResult.py